MathML/website/legal-documents/non-profit-corporate-by-laws.md

 ### 12.03 Acting in Good Faith

-Anyone filing a complaint concerning a violation or suspected violation of the Code must be acting in good faith and have reasonable grounds for believing the information disclosed indicates a violation of the Code.
-Any allegations that prove not to be substantiated and which prove to have been made maliciously or knowingly to be false shall be viewed as a serious disciplinary offense.
+Anyone filing a complaint concerning a violation or suspected violation of the this Code of ARTICLE XII must be acting in good faith and have reasonable grounds for believing the information disclosed indicates such violation.
+Any allegations that
+prove not to be substantiated and which prove to have been made maliciously or knowingly to be false shall be viewed as a serious disciplinary offense.